This post may contain affiliate links. Read my disclaimer policy.

+This city guide is an introduction to Stuttgart and will help you start planning your visit to this vibrant city north of the Black Forest.
 Keep reading this page for an overview of what to do and see in the Stuttgart area.
-Or check out one of our more in-depth guides:
+Or check out one of our more in-depth guides below:

 With the Black Forest to the south, the Schwäbish Alb (Swabian Alps) to the northeast, and France to the west, Stuttgart has a lot to offer.